dougperkes/Contacts-Unified-API-Win10/README.md

-# Office 365 Uniifed API Getting Started - Contacts
+# Office 365 Unifed API Getting Started - Contacts

+This sample demonstrates read, write and synchronization of Office 365 contacts with a sample line of business system.